 Existing solar panels were relaid once the roof was re-clad.Triple glazing also features.

-“This isn’t a Passivhaus, but it does get very close to the AECB Standard Certification (previously known as the Silver Standard),” says homeowner John Bloxam.
+“This isn’t a Passivhaus, but it gets very close to the AECB Standard Certification (previously known as the Silver Standard),” says homeowner John Bloxam.

 Read our complete guide to renewable energy here.

 How to Build an Eco Home on a Budget

 If you’re building from scratch, designing a slightly smaller house and/or one with simple shape (think rectangular) will help reduce build costs to begin with.